Tobacco and Vapes Bill Committee update

 This amendment makes it an offence to sell tobacco products, herbal smoking products and cigarette papers to a person under the age of 25, rather than to people born on or after 1 January 2009.

-Our major worry is what happens when the Bill reaches the House of Lords because that's where a small cabal of anti-smoking peers could try to drive through other amendments that are even more restrictive in other areas, especially smoking in outdoor public places.
+Our major concern is what happens when the Bill reaches the House of Lords because that's where a small cabal of anti-smoking peers could try to drive through other amendments that are even more restrictive in other areas, especially smoking in outdoor public places.

 I won't spell out what the worst case scenario might be (I don't want to give anyone ideas!) but, as things stand, nothing is potentially off the table.
 Either way, I'll keep you posted.